 Man Bites Dog

-In this pitch-black mockumentary, a camera crew accompanies the charismatic serial killer Ben, who kills people with the nonchalance of a neighbor boy and the eloquence of a literature professor.
-Along the way, he gives tips on the weight of corpses, home decor and how to deliver the mail more efficiently - literally.
-With biting humor and merciless satire, the film leaves a mark that is hard to shake off.
-Directed by Rémy Belvaux, Man Bites Dog is cynical fun, bitter social criticism and an absurd study of the fascination of evil.
+In this pitch-dark mockumentary, a camera crew accompanies the charismatic serial killer Ben, who kills people with the nonchalance of a boy next door and the eloquence of a literature professor.
+Along the way, he offers tips on the weight of corpses, interior design, and how to deliver mail more efficiently—literally.
+With biting humor and merciless satire, the film leaves an impression that is not easily shaken off.
+Directed by Rémy Belvaux, Man Bites Dog becomes cynical fun, bitter social criticism, and an absurd study of the fascination with evil.
 It shows how easily we consume violence as long as it is well staged.
-The film shocked audiences when it was released - today it is considered a cult classic that asks questions that you might rather not answer.
+When it was released, the film shocked audiences—today it is considered a cult classic that asks questions that one might prefer not to answer.

 Loan of the film print with kind support of HfG Karlsruhe.